leomrtns/recomb-biomc2/README.md

 For more information please check out http://www.biomcmc.org

+Please notice that I used to distribute tarballs (compressed files) containing the software, but now I strongly suggest to download it using git.

 ## Installation

 Some general instructions on how to install the package are described in the INSTALL file.